Nandivaleamol/otp-validation-api/README.md

 7. Implement the User Service with the functionality to create, read, update, and delete user profiles.

 8. Create the three REST APIs using Spring Boot annotations.
    The APIs include:
   a.
 An OTP send API that sends an OTP to the user's email.
   b.
 An OTP validate API that validates the OTP entered by the user.
   c.
 A user profile API that allows users to create, read, update, and delete their profiles.

-9. Use Spring Security to secure the APIs and the HTML page with JWT token.
+9. Use Spring Security to secure the APIs.

-10. Use Thymeleaf to create an HTML page that allows users to interact with the three REST APIs.
+10. Use Thymeleaf to create an HTML page that allows users to interact with the three APIs.

 # Conclusion
 This Java Spring Boot MVC application with a MySQL database, Spring Boot, Spring Data JPA, Lombok, Spring Security,